FearlessSolutions/Serverless-Farms/README.md

 You now have a working REST API for your model.
 This can be extended or used as is.

+To facilitate multiple deployments the repo uses a stage file located in settings/config to set some variables.
+You can easily make one for youself by running ```hygen settings nes <NAME>```.
+Once you do that you can run ```make deploy s=<NAME>``` and deploy your own copy of the code.
+This allows for an infinite number of deployments without collisions (as long as each environment has a unique name).
+Furthermore, production, staging and even individual github users can all have their own version of the deployed code.

 ## Next Steps